Flowminder/GRID3_Nigeria_DSN_Bootcamp/README.md

-# Assessing health facilities coverage for maternal healthcare using GRID3 population estimates in Kaduna state.
+# Practical 2: Assessing health facilities coverage for maternal healthcare using GRID3 population estimates in Kaduna state.

 Using GRID3 data:
 - Population data for women aged 15-49